methodicalcloud/methodicalcloud-site/content/blog/how-to-context-switch-without-losing-your-sanity.md

 authorRole: "Founder, Methodical Cloud"
 ---

-# How to Context Switch Without Losing Your Sanity

 Ever feel like your brain is tabbed out like a Chrome window with 84 open tabs?

 Same.

 For folks with ADD (like me), context switching isn't just an inconvenience—it's the natural state of things.
 I bounce between problems, people, systems, and ideas constantly.
 And somehow, I mostly remember everything.
 I don't take notes for myself—I take them for *other people*.

-So no, I don't have some perfect "system."
+So no, I don't have some perfect “system.”
 But I do have a few things that help me manage the chaos without losing momentum—or losing my mind.

 ## Why It Matters

-We've glamorized multitasking and "juggling priorities," but the cost is real:
+We've glamorized multitasking and “juggling priorities”, but the cost is real:

-- Fractured attention.
+- Fractured attention
-- Task ramp-up fatigue.
+- Task ramp-up fatigue
-- Increased friction in flow.
+- Increased friction in flow
-- That constant hum of "Did I forget something?"
+- That constant hum of “Did I forget something?”

 If your day looks like:
 *Meeting → Slack → code review → strategy doc → fire drill → design session*,
-...you're not working—you're pivoting.
+…you're not working—you're pivoting.
 All.
 Day.
 Long.

 And if you're wired like I am, that can be fuel *or* fire.